eurostat/gridviz/docs/reference.md

 ## Styles

-TODO: explain general principles, with (v,r,zf,s) functions. + use several styles by layer + define zoom extent for each style

 ### Square color WebGL Style

 This style displays each cell as a square, with a changing color.
 This style uses webGL and should thus be used to display grid cells at detailled resolutions.